 - Angina (dull and heavy or even sharp/stabbing chest pain/discomfort)

 Sometimes, women may have no symptoms until they experience an emergency health situation.
-You should seek emergency care (call 911) if you have severe chest pain or discomfort, or other concerning symptoms such as: upper back or neck pain, indigestion, heartburn, nausea, vomiting, extreme fatigue, upper body discomfort, dizziness, shortness of breath or swelling of ankles/feet.
+You should seek emergency care by calling 9-1-1 if you have severe chest pain or discomfort, or other concerning symptoms such as upper back or neck pain, indigestion, heartburn, nausea, vomiting, extreme fatigue, upper body discomfort, dizziness, shortness of breath or swelling of ankles or feet.

 How can I lower my risk?

 - Know your blood pressure numbers.
-Ochsner has a great Hypertension Digital Medicine Program that allows you to take your own blood pressure readings from your own home and send them to specially trained pharmacists who receive the blood pressure readings and use this and other data to make treatment changes or medication adjustments as needed to ensure good blood pressure control.
 Many people only get their blood pressure taken once or twice a year in a doctor’s office.
+At Ochsner, we have a great Hypertension Digital Medicine Program that allows you to take your own blood pressure readings from your own home and send them to specially trained pharmacists.
+These experts receive the blood pressure readings and use the measurements and other data to make treatment changes or medication adjustments as needed to ensure good blood pressure control.
 The digital medicine program allows you to take much more frequent readings in the comfort of your own home.
 Patients in the program also receive lifestyle education to help them lower their blood pressure.

 - Stop smoking!
-Ochsner is partnering with the Smoking Cessation Trust to offer free counseling and medications for anyone wanting to make this healthy lifestyle change.
-Learn more about our smoking cessation clinics.
+This is one of the best things you can do for all aspects of your health and wellbeing.
+Cigarette smoking is the leading cause of preventable death in the United States.
+At Ochsner, we have partnered with the Smoking Cessation Trust to offer free counseling and medications for anyone wanting to make this healthy lifestyle change.

-- Have you been tested for diabetes?
-If not, ask your primary care provider if you should be tested for it.
+- Get tested for diabetes.
 Uncontrolled diabetes greatly raises your heart disease risk.
+Ask your primary care provider if you should be tested for it.